M.J. Murdock Charitable Trust

 Kimberly Thornbury

-Vice President, Nonprofit Leadership and Development
+Vice President, Nonprofit Leadership & Development

 As Vice President of Nonprofit Leadership and Development, Kimberly oversees the Trust’s work to strengthen and build nonprofits, including programs for board governance, leadership, and fundraising.
 Before coming to the Trust in 2019, Kimberly spent over 20 years as Vice President for two private liberal arts colleges, most recently The King’s College in NYC.
 Her executive experience covers organizational capacity building, strategic planning, change theory, and developmental coaching.
 She received her Ph.D. in higher education administration and has been a widely published author, frequent speaker, and organizational consultant.
 She has served on both local and national boards and mentored dozens of young professionals who now serve in businesses and nonprofits across the country.